Category Archives: Book

 To prep for the final stages of rebinding, some elements were added to stay true to the original structure of the book.
 False raised bands were cut and shaped out of 4-ply mat board to mimic the shape and location of the original false raised bands.
 Hollow tube segments were also attached in between the false raised bands.

-These spine elements will finally be covered up using inspiration from one final book structure… The Quarter Linen Binding: The book was decided to be finished as a quarter linen binding, instead of a more historical full leather or quarter leather binding for conservation purposes.
+The Quarter Linen Binding: The book was decided to be finished as a quarter linen binding, instead of a more historical full leather or quarter leather binding for conservation purposes.
 The third model referenced, shown above, depicts the end result of this style of binding.
 In this structure the linen is stretched over the spine of the book to add the definition of the raised bands, or in the case of this treatment, false raised bands.
 The linen also allows for a strong attachment between the textblock and the boards.
 The hollow tubes laid between the bands allow for a better opening once the linen is in place.

 During this treatment the linen was stretched over the spine of the book and onto the front and back boards, making sure the linen is securely and evenly applied around all of the spine elements.
 The book was then secured in a tying press to ensure definition of the bands.